 Carbohydrates often get a bad press in the media, with low carbohydrate diets gaining popularity, I’m often asked this by clients are carbohydrates healthy?
+Then I’ve heard fruit are bad, don’t they increase your blood sugar?
+What makes whole grains different?
 Firstly I’ll share a bit of biology about carbohydrates to give you some background.
 Then I’m delighted to be joined by Krupali, @thefoodiemamma to share some tips on how to boost your wholegrain carbohydrate intake.

 Facts about Carbohydrates

 - They are named according to their size, and are all (bread, pasta, vegetables, grains and fruit) made of the same basic sugar building blocks (monosaccharides & disaccharides) regardless of what they look like.